 |3 ounces grilled tilapia; 1/2 cup rice pilaf; 1/2 cup steamed sugar snap peas; 1 medium baked apple with cinnamon plus 1 teaspoon brown sugar topped with 1/3 cup light ice cream|

 Overall, this eating plan is straightforward and easy to personalize.
-The book lays out time- and money-saving strategies, tips for eating out and tricks for hiding vegetables in your favorite dishes.
-Have you entered to win a free copy of The Ultimate Volumetrics Diet: Smart, Simple Science-Based Strategies for Losing Weight and Keeping It Off yet?
+The book lays out time- and money-saving strategies, tips for eating out, and tricks for hiding vegetables in your favorite dishes.

 - Stir together the flour, cornstarch, sugar, baking powder and salt in a large bowl.
 Whisk together the cottage cheese, eggs and butter in a small bowl.
 Add to the flour mixture and stir to combine.
 It is okay for the batter to have a few small lumps.